Updated 2026 NFL Draft order: Giants, Raiders overtake Titans on pace to claim top selection after Week 14

 Dan Treacy

-When the dust settled on the early window of games in Week 14, the Titans had picked up a win over the Cleveland Browns.
-This moved Tennessee to a 2-11 record, and dropped them in the projected 2026 NFL Draft order.
+When the dust settled on the early window of games, the Tennessee Titans had picked up a win over the Cleveland Browns, improving the team to a 2-11 record and dropped them in the order.
 The New York Giants, despite being on a bye in Week 14, moved into the projected No. 1 spot.

 MORE WEEK 14 NFL: